strangerstudios/pmpro-roles/readme.txt

 Please visit our premium support site at https://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==
+= 1.5.1 - 2025-12-01 =
+* REFACTOR: Removed unused code to improve quality and resolve an issue of activating the plugin via the Memberships > Add Ons page. #53 (@andrewlimaza)

 = 1.5 - 2024-10-29 =
 * SECURITY: Improved security and escaping of strings.
 * ENHANCEMENT: Improved capability for Paid Memberships Pro V3.0+ logic.